 It may also be helpful to contact the Federal Bureau of Investigation (FBI), since the agency’s background checks frequently provide grounds for delays, particularly for applicants with common last names.
 Applicants may also reach out to members of Congress or other federal officials.
 If these actions produce no results, it may be wise to file a petition for mandamus relief or other action in federal court.

-Filing a Suit for a Writ of Mandamus
+How Do You File a Suit for a Writ of Mandamus?

 In some situations, a citizenship applicant can file a lawsuit in federal court seeking what is commonly referred to as mandamus relief.
 A writ of mandamus compels the government to take action and make a decision if the statutory time period or an otherwise unreasonable amount of time has passed for a decision on a citizenship application.
 However, it does not compel the government to make a favorable decision, only to end the delay.